eyak/Aimsum_BaseCase/README.md

 - Generate OD Matrices by running BuildMatrixFromPreDayExternal
 - Add matrices to Demand data (Traffice demands\ Das Demand) ![Demand setup](images/Demand%20data.png)

+# Map Changelog
+- 24/7/24 After run 18401625 noticed that there is a missing lane at section 17454967, added the lane to the turn, and there was not alocated phase for this turn at the control plan.
+Added a phase without increasing overall cycle.

 # Status

 ## BUGS